randall77/hprof/README.md

 The code in this directory is for a hprof utility which converts from the internal dump format to the hprof format.

-go build
+go build dumptohprof.go readdump.go
-hprof dumpfile dump.hprof
+dumptohprof dumpfile dump.hprof
 jhat dump.hprof  (might need to download jhat)

 then navigate a browser to localhost:7000 and poke around.
 A good example is "show heap histogram".